tuub/platzbuchung/README.md

 3. Time slots within each resource for each day

 This allows for granular access control.
 You start with the locations and then progress to resources and time slots.

+You can date-constraint time slots to support successive extension of opening times.

-You can also specify closings.
+You can also specify closings: Single dates or date ranges are possible.

 ## Maintenance Commands